Last Thursday, I took on the role of Toastmaster for the first time.

 Also, despite my system of crossing everything off on the agenda as we went, I still forgot to include one of the feedback sessions until someone reminded me.
 But overall, it went reasonably smoothly, and I seemed like a nice way to round off my Toastmasters anniversary.

 This entry was posted on Monday, December 10th, 2012 at 11:03 am and is filed under Toastmasters.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.